 The location for the June G20 summit has not yet been announced.
 "No decision has been made on the location," said Sarah MacIntyre, a spokesperson for Canadian prime minister Harper.
 The G20 summit will be preceded by the G8 summit.
 Canadian minister of industry Tony Clement is pushing the government to host the G20 in Huntsville.
-However, RCMP Commission William Elliot said that hosting the G20 in Huntsville would be "difficult if not impossible."
-Toronto is the other option that is being pursued.
-(November 19, 2009, Globe and Mail)

-4 Russia & CIS General Newswire (December 29, 2009), "Russia wants G8 tp be chiefly political body."
-5 Kyodo News (November 14, 2009), "Canada wants firm tie-up with Japan next year as chairs of G-8, APEC."
+&lt;sup>5 Russia & CIS General Newswire (December 29, 2009), "Russia wants G8 to be chiefly political body."
+Kyodo News (November 14, 2009), "Canada wants firm tie-up with Japan next year as chairs of G-8, AREC."